 CREATIVE GREEN TOOLS

-In April 2020, the Quebec Drama Federation launched a new project, Create Green Tools, dedicated to developing a comprehensive set of environmental impact assessment tools, specifically for the arts sector.
-These aim to address the mounting urgency of the climate crisis and empower the entire Canadian artistic sector to do its part.
+In April 2020, the Quebec Drama Federation launched Create Green Tools Canada dedicated to developing a comprehensive set of environmental impact assessment tools, specifically for the arts sector.
+The tools aim to address the mounting urgency of the climate crisis and empower the entire Canadian artistic sector to do its part.

-While online discussion has been quiet, we are are pleased that this initiative has generated conversations off-line and, we hope, among colleagues in your programs.
-And it is great to know that over 300 have visited the Blog page.
-Through this process, we have learned that a number of programs are actively engaged in climate action programming while others are planning new initiatives.
-We have also attracted international interest in the work of the CMCJ.
-And we hope that reading the Blog and the information provided by programs below may result in new networks, new programs.
-We will watch with interest as museum studies programs across Canada and well beyond make use of their considerable influence to build awareness of museums’ capacity for climate action.
+The initiatives generated many offline conversations ; through this process, we have learned that a number of programs are actively engaged in climate action programming while others are planning new initiatives.
+Since the project, we continue to follow museum studies programs across Canada and well beyond make use of their considerable influence to build awareness of museums’ capacity for climate action.

 Museum studies programs have been influential members of the museum community for decades.
 They play important roles in advancing meaningful roles for museums through their thoughtful critique of underlying principles, through their dedication to excellence in teaching and learning about established and emergent practices, and through the ways they advance knowledge through research.
 And at this time of increasing concern about the impacts of climate change, they are positioned to build the attitudes, knowledge, skills and partnerships needed to encourage climate action in museum contexts.

 Participants included museums studies programs across Canada, and internationally :

 - British Columbia Museums Association – Events and programs